 Bone marrow transplantation

 This depends upon severity of symptoms and complications.
-The abnormal clone responsible for the disease may die out, but this usually takes at least five years and may be 15 to 20 years.
+The abnormal clone responsible for the disease may die out but this usually takes at least five years and may take 15-20 years.
 Acute infection can reactivate the clone.

 Further reading & references

-- Phosphatidylinositol Glycan, Class A, PIGA (Paroxysmal Nocturnal Hemoglobinuria); Online Mendelian Inheritance in Man (OMIM)
+- Phosphatidylinositol Glycan Anchor Biosynthesis Class A Protein, PIGA (Paroxysmal Nocturnal Hemoglobinuria); Online Mendelian Inheritance in Man (OMIM)

 - Parker C; Eculizumab for paroxysmal nocturnal haemoglobinuria.
 Lancet.
 2009 Feb 28;373(9665):759-67.
 Epub 2009 Jan 12.